zebedeeio/nodejs-sdk/README.md

 yarn add zebedee-nodejs
 ```

-Below you can find detailed examples of the many methods available to you through the NodeJS SDK.
+That is all!
+You are now ready to hit the ground running adding Bitcoin Lightning microtransactions in your game or application server.
+Follow the examples below to get started.
+You will find detailed snippets of the many methods available to you through the NodeJS SDK.

 ## API Initialization